-How To Properly Treat Ingrown Toenails
+How To Treat Ingrown Toenails Correctly

 It is very important to properly treat ingrown toenails so that they don't turn into a more serious problem.
 There are a few home remedies for ingrown toenails that may help you speed up the recovery process.

-Steps to treat an ingrown toenail
+Steps to treat ingrown toenails correctly

 - Cut your nails with a straight nail clipper and file them to a square shape without any kind of border.
 Try not to cut your nails in a round shape, because this increases your risk of ingrown toenails.

 - Use a local antibiotic for immediate pain relief.
 You can get gels, creams and similar ointments at the drug store.

 - As you continue treating your ingrown nail, you should do your best to use open footwear that doesn’t rub against the affected area, thereby causing greater damage.
 Avoid using tights or closed shoes.